esmatcreate/Object-Detection-using-EfficientDet/README.md

 This project is licensed under the MIT License.

 Acknowledgements
-Inspired by the EfficientDet model developed by Google.
+This project is inspired by the EfficientDet model developed by Google.
-Thanks to the contributors of the open-source libraries and datasets used in this project.
+We acknowledge the contributions of the open-source community and the developers of libraries and datasets used in this project.